nozzlegear/ShopifySharp/readme.md

 I first started working on ShopifySharp because .NET developers need a fully-featured library for interacting with Shopify and building Shopify apps, which didn't exist several years ago.
 My goal is to eventually reach 100% compatibility with the Shopify REST API, but, with that said, Shopify is constantly adding new APIs and altering old ones.
 I try my best to keep up with them, but I tend to prioritize the support of new APIs by how much I need them in my own Shopify apps.

+# Documentation

+Click the link here to be brought to all of the documentation: [ShopifySharp Wiki](https://github.com/nozzlegear/ShopifySharp/wiki)

 # Contributing to ShopifySharp